RoboPhred/node-microinject/README.md

 - No monkey patching anything external to the library.
 - Mimimum overhead.
 - Works if multiple libraries independently try to use it.
-- Works if node installs multiple copies of it.
+- Works if npm installs multiple copies of the library.

 Originally, I had used [InversifyJS](https://github.com/inversify/InversifyJS).
 However, it failed against the first three requirements.
 The original incarnation of this library was born as an api-compatible replacement to